 Philip Damas, head of Drewry Supply Chain Advisors, noted positive news that “the fuel part of ocean freight rates paid by shippers will fall and that the underlying bunker costs of shipping lines will also be much lower than previously expected.
 The extra cost of the IMO 2020 rule will be deferred until the global economy normalises”.

 We don’t expect this to be an indefinite trend.
-We strongly advise keeping an eye on latest VLSFO prices so that shipping operators can ensure they are able to take advantage of any fall in prices.
+We strongly advise keeping an eye on the latest VLSFO prices so that shipping operators can ensure they are able to take advantage of any fall in prices.
 We also advise that shipping operators do not take advantage of any perceived lack of enforcement by port and flag states so that, when the global situation normalises, they are adequately prepared to meet their IMO 2020 obligations.

 If you are concerned about how the new Sulphur Regulations could impact your bottom line and how COVID-19 will have an effect, contact our friendly team for a tailored consultation.